zen-mod/ZEN/README.md

 - Vehicle customization garage made specifically for Zeus.
 - Various bug fixes and quality of life improvements to the Zeus interface.
 - Settings to control Zeus camera properties such as speed and available vision modes.
-- Zeus camera flashlight for easier nighttime editing.
+- Zeus camera flashlight for easier editing at night.
 - New waypoint types such as paradrop available through Zeus.

 ## Contributing